PushpenderIndia/netscan/README.md

 ## Features
 - [x] Works on Windows/Linux/OSx etc
 - [x] Simple, Easy to use
-- [x] Can Even smoothly on Raspberry Pi/Arduino with 512mb ram
+- [x] Can Even run smoothly on Raspberry Pi/Arduino with 512mb ram
 - [x] Good UI

 ## Tested On